igneus/antiphonalia-bohemica/README.md

 Main purpose of the corpus is collecting comparative material for work on the [In adiutorium][ia] project.
+Therefore the main interest is in antiphons, other chants are usually not transcribed.

 [gly][gly] is used for chant notation, [LilyPond][lily] for modern notation.